NuAoA/AnnouncementWindow/readme.md

 This option saves system memory at the cost of increased CPU power.
 If it is set to any integer value above zero, it will limit how many of each announcement type (category) are saved in memory.
 For example, a value of 2000 would store only up to 2000 of each type of announcement (ie 2000 ```[battle_minor][hitevents_miss]``` along with 2000 ```[battle_minor][block_dodge]```, which are typical combat training spam).
 Once there are 2000 of that type of announcement, the oldest announcement will be thrown out to free up some space.
 If it is set to zero, all announcements will be kept until you clear the window(s).

 Another use of this option is to set the value to 1 for one of the windows, making it only display a single announcement from each category.
 The window would then only display the most recent event, ie. *"A (.+) caravan from (.+) has arrived"* would be replaced by *"Merchants have arrived and are unloading their goods"* once they reach your trade depot or "It has started Raining" would be replaced by "The weather has cleared" when the rain stops.

+* ```Colors```

+Simply add under the section [Colors] custom name and hex value of your choice.
+You can modify the hex value of the default colors